mkrdip/related-posts-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Show posts related to the current (product-)category, tag, event or other custom post type.

-Adds a widget that shows posts from the same related category, tag or other Custom Post Type to the current post, product-category, tag, event or some other custom page.
+Adds a widget that shows posts from the same related category, tag or other Custom…

 == Description ==